Ellen Mortyn: Death

 Her last role was as "Sylvia" in The Two Gentlemen of Verona at the Theatre Royal, Melbourne from 6 June 1859, but had to retire a week later due to haemorrhage of the lungs, attended to by Dr L. L. Smith and nursed by Mrs Smith and Brooke's wife.
-Her condition worsened rapidly and she died two weeks later, suffering pulmonary phthisis, caused by tuberculosis, hastened by hemoptysis (coughing up blood) and had been originally reported as having broken a blood vessel, but popular rumour had her procuring an abortion from Dr Smith and dying from complications.
+Her condition worsened rapidly and she died two weeks later, suffering pulmonary phthisis, caused by tuberculosis, hastened by hemoptysis (coughing up blood) and had been originally reported as having broken a blood vessel.

+Popular rumour had her procuring an abortion from Dr Smith and dying from complications.
 At the inquest a surgeon, Dr Iffla, testified that she was pregnant and he had refused to perform such a procedure as it was illegal, and that he didn't want legal problems like those of Dr L. L. Smith.
 She subsequently consulted Smith.
 The subject was not pursued further as four medical men testified that she had died from complications arising from diseased lungs.

 Her remains were buried at the New Melbourne Cemetery, attended by members of both Houses of Parliament and City Council, Press, and several thousand onlookers.

 Pallbearers included Dr L. L. Smith, George Coppin, G. V. Brooke and Robert Heir.

 Fund-raising benefits for Mortyn's daughter were conducted by the two companies with which she had been associated — those of the Theatre Royal and the Olympic, but such was the ill-feeling between the two that G. V. Brooke of the "Royal" would not countenance Younge's suggestion of combining the two sums.